Skip to main content

 Configuration

-The module uses a YAML configuration file: includes/custom/modules/parameter_detection/config.yaml
+The module uses a YAML configuration file: includes/custom/modules/ga4_parameter_detection/config.yaml

 include_events: []

-# max_lookback_days & start_date: when you run a full refresh, whichever date is closer to current_date() (in the past) will be chosen
+# When you run a full refresh, whichever date is closer to current_date() (in the past) will be chosen

 max_lookback_days: 7